Go Binary Sizes Have Been Pretty Stable

 Update February 27th 2023: This was updated to include Go versions all the way up to 1.20

-Almost six years ago I wrote an unintentionally inflammatory post I'd wrongly imagined no one would read: Go Binary Sizes Are Growing out of Control.
-I had noticed my binaries getting larger and larger as I upgraded versions of Go and wanted to express my frustration.
+In 2013 I wrote an unintentionally inflammatory post: Go Binary Sizes Are Growing out of Control.
+I had imagined no one would read it, but it took off.
+I wrote it because I noticed my binaries getting larger as I upgraded versions of Go and found it curious.

-Much has changed since then; there have been ten major releases of Go in that time.
+Much has changed since then; biggest of all there have a handful of major releases of Go in that time.

-I was curious how much this had changed since my post went out.
-I realized I could use Docker to easily automate the process of compiling against all the major releases of Go.
+I wanted to find out how much this had changed since my post went up.
+I used Docker to automate the process of compiling against major releases of Go.
 The exact code I used is on GitHub.

 I hit a couple of hurdles.
-First, the oldest official version of Go on Docker Hub is 1.2 - which happens to be the version my previous post left off.
-Secondly, a number of the programs I'd previously compared no longer compiled in such old versions of Go.
+The oldest official version of Go on Docker Hub is 1.2 - which happens to be the version my previous post left off.
+Also, many of the programs from the previous comparison no longer compile in such old versions of Go.